fade

 02

-a golf shot that curves to the right for a right-handed golfer
+a golf shot in which the ball curves slightly to the right for a right-handed golfer

 LanGeek